Performance Ensembles: 140 series

 To arrange for a Music 150D audition please contact Professor Brinner at email@example.com.

-150E audition information: Auditions will be held Tuesday, January 21 from 2-4 PM in Room 134 Morrison.
-Sign up on the bulletin board outside of 104 Morrison Hall.
-Returning students do not need to re-audition, but do need to contact Dr. Dana at email@example.com to confirm your continuation.
-To audition, prepare to improvise on a piece of your choosing and to demonstrate the theoretical knowledge you have on your instruments - scales, modes, chords; you will also be evaluated on recognition of scales and chords (ear) and ability to read music.
-If you would like accompaniment, please bring an accompanist or a backing cd.
+150E audition information: Auditions will be held Wednesday, January 18 from 10am – Noon in Room 134 Morrison.
+Sign up on the bulletin board outside of 104 Morrison Hall (150E audition sheet).
+Returning students do not need to re-audition, but do need to contact Myra Melford at firstname.lastname@example.org to confirm your continuation.
+To audition, prepare to improvise on a piece of your choosing and to demonstrate the theoretical knowledge you have on your instrument – scales, modes, chords; you will also be evaluated on recognition of scales and chords (ear) and ability to read music.
+If you would like accompaniment, please bring an accompanist or a backing CD.
 150E encourages ensemble participation, but it is not required.
 Choosing a 150 instructor is the responsibility of the student, but supervising faculty can provide guidance.

 150H audition information: For Music 150H, please contact Professor Moroney at firstname.lastname@example.org to arrange an audition time.